-If you had to guess where that place may be, your first choice might be the famous Fort Knox, in Fort Knox, Kentucky.
+If you had to guess where that place was, your first choice might be the famous Fort Knox, in Fort Knox, Kentucky.
 That gold-depository is huge, but there is one that is even bigger.
 It sits in a place you might not think would be a usual site to store gold, but this place is a fortress.
-In the southern tip of Manhattan in New York City, the vault of the Federal Reserve Bank of New York sits buried five-stories underneath the city streets.
-Its vault holds roughly $350 billion worth of gold, but this has fluctuated in the previous six years.
+On the southern tip of Manhattan in New York City, the vault of the Federal Reserve Bank of New York sits buried five-stories underneath the city streets.
+Its vault holds roughly $350 billion worth in gold, but this has fluctuated in the previous six years.
 Its exact amount is not known.
-In comparison, Fort Knox holds approximately $130 billion of gold.
+In comparison, Fort Knox holds approximately $130 billion in gold.

-The gold inside the Federal Reserve Bank holds 25% of the world’s gold reserves and much of the gold that resides there doesn’t even belong to the U.S. government.
-There are around 530,000 gold bars as of 2012, and while about 5% of the gold is the property of the U.S., the rest belongs to a host of other nations central banks.
-48 foreign banks and 12 international organizations use the vault to store their gold reserves.
+The gold inside the New York Federal Reserve Bank holds 25% of the world’s gold reserves, and much of the gold that resides there doesn’t even belong to the U.S. government.
+There are around 530,000 gold bars as of 2012, and while about 5% of the gold is the property of the U.S., the rest belongs to a host of other nations’ central banks.
+Forty-eight foreign banks and 12 international organizations use the vault to store their gold reserves.
 These entities are allowed to store their gold for free, but once they want to withdraw a bar, it costs them $1.75.
-Sounds like a pretty good deal to me, since where they’re stored is about the most secure place on earth.
+Sounds like a pretty good deal, since where the bars are stored is about the most secure place on earth.

 The only way to get into the vault is by going through a passage that is a 90-ton steel cylinder, which is also encased in 140-tons of concrete and steel.
 When the area is closed, it is airtight, and four steel rods lock into holes in the cylinder.
 Once that happens, it can’t be opened until the next business day.

 If that wasn’t enough, the vault is monitored inside and out, 24-hours a day, by security cameras and motion sensors.
-There are three people that must be present anytime gold is moved or a compartment is opened in the vault.
-Two members of the New York Fed gold vault staff and one from the New York Fed internal audit staff are responsible for any movement of gold and if anything needs to be done in the vault.
+Three people must be present anytime gold is moved, or a compartment is opened in the vault.
+Two members of the New York Fed gold vault staff and one employee from the New York Fed internal audit staff are responsible for any movement of gold and if anything needs to be done in the vault.
 Nothing can go on without all three of them being present.

 So if you’re looking to store your vast amount of gold deposits, I have bad news.
 The New York Reserve Bank doesn’t store gold for private individuals or companies.
 You’ll have to find somewhere else, but you can take a tour of the vault if you sign up months in advance.